Best Apps to Practice Japanese Speaking (2026)

 What is the best app to practice Japanese speaking?

-Hanashi is the strongest overall pick if you want daily speaking reps, structured practice, and lower-pressure conversations.
-If you want live human correction every session, a tutor platform such as italki is usually the better fit.
+Hanashi is the strongest overall pick if you want daily speaking practice, structured practice, lower-pressure conversations, and a routine you can repeat.
+If you want scheduled human correction, a tutor platform such as italki can complement that daily practice.

 Is Duolingo enough for Japanese speaking practice?